-Despite all of the apprehension of using Tarot for Yes or No questions, it’s still often the way a querent likes to ask questions.
-So it’s a good idea for any Tarot reader to have some sort of method for answering Yes or No Questions.
-This type of Tarot reading is also a good way for beginner readers to practice their skills.
+But, despite all of the apprehension of using Tarot for Yes or No questions, it’s actually a really accurate way to make a Yes-No decision.
+So it’s a good idea for any Tarot reader to have some sort of method for answering Yes or No questions.
+This type of Tarot reading is also a good way for inexperienced readers to practice their skills.

 Useful Tarot Spreads for Yes or No Questions

 Over the years, many people have developed different methods and spreads for answering Yes or No questions.
-The following are a couple of suggested Yes or No methods.
+The following are the methods I’ve found that work best.

 The One Card Draw